 My challenge to you if you have thoughts about doing your own thing, don’t be afraid to test the waters.
 Even if you can’t do it full time.
 Find ways to scratch this itch.
 Even if it’s something small.
 You can create a plan to eventually do it full time, however, you can always find ways to do something right now.
 Here are some thoughts on how to explore your passion:

 - Start small.
 My eventual goal is to be a motivational speaker.
 I decided to join Toastmasters last year.
 Two primary reasons – First and foremost, to get more comfortable speaking.
 Getting my “reps” so to speak.
 With each speech, I get more comfortable and the butterflies get less and less.
-Second – speaking about my passion – a lot of what I write on 1440 – it’s amazing when you present/speak about something your passionate about, how fun it becomes.
+Second – speaking about my passion – a lot of what I write on 1440 – it’s amazing when you present/speak about something you’re passionate about, how fun it becomes.

 - Find a partner that has similar interest and maybe more time.
 I have a friend that wanted to get into real estate management.
 He already had a great job in medical sales.
 Instead of quitting his job, he tested the waters.
 After finding two partners, he was able to work part-time on it, while the others did as well.
 He actually found that it wasn’t what he wanted to do (after about 2 years of working on).